ncoon/sturdy-robot/README.md

 #Feel free to copy the project and add your own scripts, please contact me if you do so as I'd like to add them to sturdy-robot!

 #Step 2 explained: "apt update" tells "apt" (The Advanced Packaging Tool, a program which installs programs and their dependencies for you.) to update it's software lists or "repositories".
-Then "apt install git python2 nano proot" tells "apt" to install the software packages git (To download projects from github), python2 (the programming language required to run "sturdy-robot"), nano (A simple text editor so that you can review the source code for "sturdy-robot"), and proot (Required to be able to modify files like bash.bashrc).
+Then "apt install git python2 nano" tells "apt" to install the software packages git (To download projects from github), python2 (the programming language required to run "sturdy-robot"), and nano (A simple text editor so that you can review the source code for "sturdy-robot").

 #Step 3 explained: "git clone https://github.com/ncoon/sturdy-robot" tells the program "git" to download the contents of the url into a directory named "sturdy-robot".